-- 1.1 These Bylaws are enacted by the Board of Trustees (the "Board" or the "Board of Trustees") of the Durham District School Board (the "DDSB") to govern meetings of the Board and Committees of the Board and to advance good governance practices at the Board in accordance with the governance structure for school boards established under the Education Act.
-These Bylaws advance democratic decision-making with rules that facilitate fair and respectful debate. - 1.2 Committees of the Board are Committees with only trustees as voting members.
-Advisory Committees are not Committees of the Board and they are not governed by these Bylaws (except that certain Advisory Committees are established by the Bylaws and except that the Board is bound by these Bylaws in establishing or dissolving any such committee). - 1.3 Subject to any applicable legislation or regulation, any procedural rule(s) in these Bylaws may be suspended by a two-thirds majority vote of the members present and voting. - 1.4 Subject to any applicable legislation or regulation, any gap in these Bylaws shall be addressed by reference to the latest edition of Robert's Rules of Order, Newly Revised ("RONR"). - 1.5 Subject to any applicable legislation or regulation, these Bylaws may be amended, at any time, by a two-thirds majority vote of the members present and voting, provided that the matter is listed on the agenda prior to the commencement of a Board meeting and provided that written notice of any proposed amendment(s), and any supporting materials, shall have been delivered at the previous meeting of the Board.
+- 1.1 These Consolidated By-Laws are enacted by the Board of Trustees (the "Board" or the "Board of Trustees") of the Durham District School Board (the "DDSB") to govern meetings of the Board and Committees of the Board and to advance good governance practices at the Board in accordance with the governance structure for school boards established under the Education Act.
+These Consolidated By-laws advance democratic decision-making with rules that facilitate fair and respectful debate. - 1.2 Committees of the Board are Committees with only trustees as voting members.
+Advisory Committees are not Committees of the Board and they are not governed by these Consolidated By-Laws (except that certain Advisory Committees are established by these By-Laws and except that the Board is bound by these By-Laws in establishing or dissolving any such committee). - 1.3 Subject to any applicable legislation or regulation, any procedural rule(s) in these By-Laws may be suspended by a two-thirds majority vote of the members present and voting. - 1.4 Subject to any applicable legislation or regulation, any gap in these By-Laws shall be addressed by reference to the latest edition of Robert's Rules of Order, Newly Revised ("RONR"). - 1.5 Subject to any applicable legislation or regulation, these By-Laws may be amended, at any time, by a two-thirds majority vote of the members present and voting, provided that the matter is listed on the agenda prior to the commencement of a Board meeting and provided that written notice of any proposed amendment(s), and any supporting materials, shall have been delivered at the previous meeting of the Board.